openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 ## Leave

 When a thing is deleted, the binding will attempt to remove the device from the network by sending the *leave* command on the network.
+The binding will put the Thing into the `REMOVING` state and once the leave is confirmed it will be finally `REMOVED`.
+It is not advised for force remove the Thing as this may cause an incomplete removal, and the device may be immediately added back to the Inbox.

 ## Thing Configuration